 CAYMAN GRANT - BIO

-Cayman’s projects have screened in over 100 film festivals worldwide and have earned her over 50 accolades and awards.
-Her film, The Boy, was a finalist in the prestigious NBCUniversal Short Cuts Film Festival earning her the Oxygen Best Female Director Award chosen and presented by Academy® Award Winner, Geena Davis.
+A life-long storyteller, Cayman’s projects have aired across the globe and screened in over 100 film festivals worldwide--earning her dozens of accolades and awards; including the prestigious NBCUniversal Oxygen’s Director Award that was presented by Academy® Award Winner, Geena Davis.

 She is currently the host of the acclaimed podcast White Speak that seeks to help the non-Black community understand what's really going on with the #BlackLivesMatter movement – inspiring anti-racism by answering the burning questions about why it's happening and what has led us to where we are today.

 She is represented by Andy Elkin at CAA.